Snapchat backer IVP raises $1.4 billion for latest venture fund

 On the consumer side, plays such as photo-sharing service Snapchat generally consider any person with a smartphone as part of their market.

 Still, some fast-growing companies disappoint when they do finally reach public markets.
-File-storage company Box, which is not part of IVP’s portfolio, held a January initial public offering that valued the company at $1.67 billion, compared to a $2.4 billion valuation at its last private financing in July.
+File-storage company Box (BOX.N), which is not part of IVP’s portfolio, held a January initial public offering that valued the company at $1.67 billion, compared to a $2.4 billion valuation at its last private financing in July.

 Part of the reason IVP’s fund size has grown, Miller said, is that the firm now employs seven general partners, compared to five at the launch of IVP XIV.
 The firm is still investing from IVP XIV, he said, but plans to tap the funds raised in IVP XV by the end of the year.